mapbender/mapbender-documentation/en/functions/share/share.rst

 .. image:: ../../../figures/persistent_map_state.png
      :scale: 80

 This feature can also be set in a Yaml-application definition, with a new *persistentView* entry on the top level.
-Omitting the entry is the same as setting it to false.
+Omitting this entry is the same as setting it to false.

 YAML-Definition:
 ----------------